 Click to learn more about Drawdown in Forex, and how it makes you a better trader.

-The profit factor calculates the total of your winning trades and divides it with the total value of your losing trades to determine profitability.
+The third common metric for measuring trading performance is the profit factor.
+It calculates the total of your winning trades and divides it with the total value of your losing trades to determine profitability.

 It is calculated in terms of R since it helps you check the amount of money you make relative to your losses, irrespective of the number of trades.
 For instance, If you have a winning percentage of 40%, but your wins are bigger than your losses, you will still turn up a profit.
 The table below accurately illustrates this point: